jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 ### Measuring success

 This team was very big on multivariate AB testing.
 I’m more a ‘let’s stick this in front of users’ and see what they say kind of designer but I recognise the role AB testing can play, especially when the success metric is something easy to measure like revenue.
-This design contributed to a positive shift in contributions.
-The knowledge that we’d significantly improved the experience for more users was a key personal success metric.
+The design contributed to a positive shift in contributions and the knowledge that we’d significantly improved the experience for more users was a key personal success metric.